lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 .. - Description of the parameters in the run signature

-..
-These are filled in in the code itself, not in this reST document.

 .. `Guidance for the Run Method Subsection  <instruc_template.forTasks.html#run>`_ .

 Debugging
 =========

+..
+This section does not need filling in by hand as in this case, the content is filled in from strings in the code itself, not in this reST document (see Guidance Doc for details).

 .. - Debugging framework hooks: if there are several debugging parameters, they will be displayed in a table similar to how the  configuration parameters are done, with three columns: